 Every year we reuse and recycle 40 tonnes of donated clothes, school uniforms, equipment, furniture and toys and get them to the people who need them the most.

 What makes us First Days?

 We have led the way in the development of services to practically support children living in poverty and continue with bravery and innovation at the centre of all that we do.

 Our service is simple to navigate and understand: we pass things on #FromOneFamilytoAnother, no fuss.

 Everything we do is firmly rooted in love and kindness.
 We believe in the mutual value of doing good and we celebrate it.

-We believe that it is no one individuals fault that they are living below the poverty line.
-Without policy change based in empathy, understanding and fundamental belief in the good in people poverty will not be eradicated.
+We believe that it is no one individual's fault that they are living below the poverty line, and no one individual politician's fault either.
+Without policy change based on empathy, understanding and a fundamental belief in the good in people, poverty will not be eradicated.